theirc/airbel/src/_projects/placement-algorithm.md

 layout: project
 title: Placement Algorithm
 tagline: >-
-  Using machine learning to predict the communities where resettled refugees are most likely to thrive
+  Using machine learning to predict where resettled refugees are likely to thrive
 status: active
 stage: Generate Solutions
 focuses: